-We are now accepting applications for 2L and 1L students for our 2015 Summer Program.
+We are now accepting applications for 1L students for our 2015 Summer Program.

-Completed and signed applications and all required supporting documentation should be received by September 15, 2014 for 2L students and January 9, 2015 for 1L students.
+Completed and signed applications and all required supporting documentation should be received by January 9, 2015 for 1L students.
 Please note that applications will be reviewed and applicants interviewed and selected on a rolling basis so submit your application as early as possible.

 Amy Moor Gaylord

 Franczek Radelet's Legal Education for the Advancement of Diversity and Scholarship (LEADS) Fellowship Program is an exciting and creative diversity pipeline initiative that we believe to be unprecedented in terms of its focus and structure.

 The LEADS eight-week summer program is designed for diverse first and second year law students with an interest in pursuing a legal career in private practice representing employers in labor and employment matters.
 The goal of the program is to provide concentrated labor and employment legal experience while developing a pipeline of highly qualified, diverse candidates for future employment in the legal profession.